DTOcean/dtocean-core/README.md

 ```

 Finally, install dtocean-core and its dependencies using conda and pip (don't
-worry if some packages are downgraded during this process):
+worry if some packages are downgraded during this process).
+Installation
+differs slightly for 32 and 64 bit systems.
+In the instructions
+below, the `<requirements>` label should be replaced with
+`requirements-conda-dev-32.txt` for 32-bit systems and
+`requirements-conda-dev.txt` for 64-bit.

 ```
-$ conda install --file requirements-conda-dev.txt
+$ conda install --file <requirements>
 $ pip install -e .
 ```